cloudalchemy/ansible-alertmanager/README.md

 ## Requirements

-- Ansible >= 2.4 (It could work on previous versions, but we cannot guarantee it)
+- Ansible >= 2.5 (It might work on previous versions, but we cannot guarantee it)

 It would be nice to have prometheus installed somewhere